PadsterH2012/RPGer/AgentWorkspace/Task_list.md

 ## High Priority

-[PENDING] - SNAG0000013 - Ensure the DM is able to make the connection to openrouter to process commands, add a message to the Agent Debug for DMA (Dungeon Master Agent).
-Possible openrouter API key was not copied from old code as it used to be in .env file.
-Maybe a better location should be investigated
+[COMPLETED] - SNAG0000013 - Ensure the DM is able to make the connection to openrouter to process commands, add a message to the Agent Debug for DMA (Dungeon Master Agent).
+Fixed issues with model selection and API key handling.
+Added detailed debug messages to help diagnose connection issues.
+Changed model tiers structure to use string model names directly.
+Added comprehensive documentation for OpenRouter integration.
 [PENDING] - SNAG0000007 - Connection status widget should show database stats

 ## Medium Priority